amanuelanteneh/aman-notes/intro.md

 # Introduction
-This is a Jupyter Book of notes I create when self-studying topics related to physics, computer science, mathematics and statistic.
+This is a Jupyter Book of notes I create when self-studying topics related to physics, computer science, mathematics and statistics.

 ## Purpose